How to turn off Avast antivirus for Windows and Mac in 2025

 • Staying offline when possible to reduce attack surfaces

 These measures can fill short-term gaps but do not replace a full antivirus suite.
+Also remember that your Avast billing cycle continues even if you temporarily switch to another tool.

 6. FAQs on how to turn off Avast antivirus